 Much like rich notifications, MMS offers multimedia experiences that include audio, video and other rich media.
 A standard SMS is limited to 160 characters in length and a standard MMS does not have a specific character limit.

 Typical use cases for SMS/MMS mobile engagement include billing, shipping, special offers, promoting upcoming events, confirming appointments, and overall relationship-building.

-The term “mobile wallet” (also referred to as “digital wallet,” “wallet passes,” or “mobile wallet passes”) describes content or information in the form of a wallet item or pass stored in the Apple Wallet, Android Pay or other similar native apps on a smartphone.
+The term “mobile wallet” (also referred to as “digital wallet,” “wallet passes,” or “mobile wallet passes”) describes content or information in the form of a wallet item or pass stored in the Apple Wallet, Google Pay (formerly Android Pay / Google Wallet) or other similar native apps on a smartphone.
 Think of mobile wallet as the digital equivalent of all the everyday things included in a physical wallet: loyalty cards, coupons, special offers, business cards, tickets, credit cards and more.

 A benefit of mobile wallet is that it’s a native app on most smartphones, and is accessible to every person carrying one.
 Mobile wallet marketing is effective for mobile engagement because a wallet pass can be easily created, managed, and updated, allowing a business to communicate with their audience while reducing their costs when compared to a traditional physical card program.
 Expiration and location-aware reminders can also be sent to users’ home screens.

 Wallet passes can be updated and changed over time, personalized to each user, and distributed through various communication channels like push notifications, text or email.
 Once the wallet pass is on a user’s phone it’s an ongoing engagement channel.